stradoc/RefinedDataPlaybook/README.md

 - The AI was trained on significantly more images of lighter-skinned individuals, making it highly accurate in recognizing those faces but unreliable for others.
 - The dataset lacked sufficient diversity, meaning the model did not learn robust decision boundaries for darker-skinned individuals.
-- Instead of correcting the dataset and retraining the model, Google initially attempted a quick fix by blocking the labels "gorilla," "chimpanzee," and "monkey" altogether, avoiding the core issue rather than addressing it.
+- Google’s initial response was to block the labels "gorilla," "chimpanzee," and "monkey," which prevented further misclassification but did not resolve the underlying dataset imbalance.

 The solution?
 Proper dataset balancing techniques such as upsampling underrepresented classes, downsampling overrepresented ones, and synthetic data augmentation.
 Ensuring equal class representation in training data would have significantly reduced misclassification errors.